devfile/api/README.md

 - A Kubernetes Custom Resource Definition(CRD) with an embedded OpenApi schema,
 - json schemas (in the [schemas](schemas) folder) generated from the above CRD, to specify the syntax of:
   - the DevWorkspace CRD itself;
-  - the DevWorkspaceTemplate CRD (a workspace content, without runtime information);
+  - the DevWorkspaceTemplate CRD (a devworkspace content, without runtime information);
   - the Devfile 2.0.0 format, which is generated from the `DevWorkspace` API.

 Generated files are created by a build script (see section [How to build](#how-to-build)).